 Experienced California Auto Accident Lawyers for All Child Injury Victims

-You could spend hours searching online for “injury lawyers near me,” but the best injury lawyers in California are right here at Arash Law.
+You could spend hours searching online for “injury lawyers near me,” but Arash Law led by Arash Khorsandi, Esq. has the best injury lawyers in California.
 Our skilled accident attorneys have decades of experience handling all types of auto accident claims.
 Parents throughout California trust us to protect their children’s important legal rights.
-Our legal team has collected over 200 million dollars for clients throughout California.
+Our legal team has collected over 400 million dollars for clients throughout California.

 We serve clients in Los Angeles, San Francisco, Riverside, Bakersfield, Santa Barbara, San Jose, San Diego, Fresno, Sacramento, Sherman Oaks, and all across the Golden State.
 Call (888) 488-1391 today to schedule your free consultation.
 The sooner you have an experienced car accident lawyers on your side, the better protected your child’s legal rights will be.